Passengers of the Titanic: Survivors and victims

 In mid-May 1912, over 200 mi from the site of the sinking, RMS Oceanic recovered three bodies, numbers 331, 332, and 333, who were among the original occupants of Collapsible A, which was swamped in the last moments of the sinking.
 Although several people managed to reach this lifeboat, three died during the night.
 When Fifth Officer Harold Lowe and six crewmen returned to the wreck site after the sinking with an empty lifeboat to pick up survivors, they rescued surviving passengers from Collapsible A, but left the three dead bodies in the boat: Thomson Beattie, a first-class passenger, and two crew members, a fireman and a seaman.
 After their retrieval from Collapsible A by Oceanic, the bodies were buried at sea.

 Passenger list

-The following is a full list of known passengers who sailed on the maiden voyage of the RMS Titanic.
+The following is a full list of known passengers who sailed on the maiden voyage of the Titanic.

 Included in this list are the nine-member Guarantee Group and the eight members of the ship's band, listed as both passengers and crew.
-They are also included in the list of crew members on board RMS Titanic.
+They are also included in the list of crew members on board Titanic.

 Passengers are colour-coded, indicating whether they were saved or perished.